 Potter Stewart U.S. Courthouse

-100 E. Fifth St.
+100 E. Fifth Street

 Cincinnati, OH 45202

-The nine-story Potter Stewart U.S. Courthouse was designed in the Art Moderne style and features more than 440,000 square feet of rentable space with the judiciary as the main tenant.
-Located in the heart of the Cincinnati central business district, the courthouse is adjacent to the John W. Peck Federal Building and named for former U.S. Supreme Court Justice Potter Stewart.
+The nine-story Potter Stewart U.S. Courthouse features more than 440,000 square feet of rentable space with the judiciary as the main tenant.
+Located in the heart of the Cincinnati Central Business District, the courthouse is adjacent to the John W. Peck Federal Building and named for former U.S. Supreme Court Justice Potter Stewart.

-For more building information or service calls, contact the Service Desk using the information in the top right corner of this page.
-Please report any mechanical, janitorial, or other facility-related concerns to the Service Desk or email CincyWorkticket@gsa.gov.
+For more building information or service calls, contact the Cincinnati Field Office Service Desk at top right.
+Report any mechanical, janitorial, or other facility-related concerns to the Service Desk or email CincyWorkticket@gsa.gov.
 For other federal government information, contact 1-800-FED-INFO.

-Key Tenants Major tenants include the U.S. Court of Appeals for the Sixth Circuit, U.S. District Court for the Southern District of Ohio, and U.S. Marshals Service.
+Major tenants include the U.S. Court of Appeals for the Sixth Circuit, U.S. District Court for the Southern District of Ohio, and U.S. Marshals Service.
 In the most recent (2015) Tenant Satisfaction Survey, 79% of respondents rated the building and GSA services four or five on a five-point scale.

-History and Architectural Features Completed in 1938 during the Franklin D. Roosevelt administration, the courthouse was the second federally-owned building erected on the current site and the third federally-owned building in Cincinnati.
+Completed in 1938 during the Franklin D. Roosevelt administration, the Potter Stewart U.S. Courthouse was the second federally-owned building erected on the current site and the third federally-owned building in Cincinnati.

 The shortcut to this page is www.gsa.gov/potterstewartcths.